therobbiedavis/Feeding-Foundation/README.md

 **Solutions**:
 - ✅ Use a local server (not `file://` URLs)
-- ✅ Check API key is properly replaced in `index.html`
+- ✅ Check API key is properly replaced in `index.html` and `add-location.html`
+- ✅ Run `npm run build` if assets aren't loading
 - ✅ Clear browser cache
 - ✅ Check console for JavaScript errors